ANALYSIS-No China, no deal: Bid to break sovereign debt logjams gets weary thumbs up

 The renewed push to overcome the logjams came after a "roundtable" at the IMF Spring Meetings and included pledges from the Fund and World Bank to share assessments of countries' troubles more quickly, provide more low-interest and grant funding and stricter timeframes on restructurings overall.

-Beijing is yet to comment, but the idea is that it would then drop its insistence that the multilateral lenders take losses, or "haircuts", on the loans they have provided or underwritten in crisis-hit countries.
+The idea is that Beijing would then drop its insistence that the multilateral lenders take losses, or "haircuts", on the loans they have provided or underwritten in crisis-hit countries.

+Beijing has not commented directly on the demand for multilateral lender haircuts, but in remarks published on Friday People's Bank of China Governor Yi Gang reiterated China's willingness to implement debt talks under the Common Framework, the platform introduced by leading G20 nations in 2020 to streamline talks with all creditors.

 "If the multilateral development banks are now making real commitments to provide fresh grants to distressed countries this is a breakthrough," said Kevin Gallagher, director of the Boston University Global Development Policy Center.